mingyyy/Cryptos/README.md

 Thanks to CoinDesk, we have quick access to their BPI(Bitcoin Price Index) data; current prices in USD, GBP and EUR and historical prices in USD.

+- ### BitcoinAverage.com

 ## Data ingestion
+Imagine we have a influx of data in real time or near real time, we would have to pass them through as soon as possible.
+Apache Kafka is a popular choice in this space, known for it's fault tolerance, low latency and high throughput.